Juanpe/About-SwiftUI/README.md

 * **[MarkdownUI](https://github.com/gonzalezreal/MarkdownUI)** Render Markdown text in SwiftUI.
 * **[Instasoup](https://github.com/robertherdzik/Instasoup)** Instagram home page SwiftUI implementation.
 * **[FlowStacks](https://github.com/johnpatrickmorgan/FlowStacks)** Coordinator pattern in SwiftUI.
+* **[Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)** The Composable Architecture (TCA, for short) is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
+It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS).

 ##### Layout 🎛
 * **[ASCollectionView](https://github.com/apptekstudios/ASCollectionView)** A SwiftUI collection view with support for custom layouts.